JessikaKarl/PP2-memory-card-game/README.md

 Project 2 is a Christmas memory card game, perfect for the holidays to get you in the christmas spirit.
 ## Design
 ### Colours
+The colours used is a neutral beige, black and a yellow colour for contrast.
+Because the images on the cards has a lot of colours it needed some simple colours to make it look good.
+The beige as a background on the cards to not take focus from the images and black for the text.
 ### Typography
+The font that I used is Times.
+A simple and beautiful font that is easy to read.
 ### Wireframes
 ![Image of the wireframe](https://github.com/JessikaKarl/PP2-memory-card-game/assets/147527640/94e4b3ce-2116-45cc-beef-01e3c5f7d474">)
 This wireframe was how the project was supost to look like.
 When I made the wireframe, I didn't think about how it would be possible to carry out the project.
-It was a nice design for a memory card game but with the skills and time I had I had to make compromises.
+It was a nice design for a memory card game but with the skills and time I had I needed to make compromises.
 ## Features
 The features that will be implemented to the game with JavaScript is:
 - Flipping cards